 Nothing brings us more joy than a great meal with friends.
 Sharing that experience is at the heart of why we opened Selden Standard.
 And central to that experience is Chef Andy Hollyday’s food – flavors born in local farms, captured at the peak of the season, prepared in our wood-fired oven, and served small plates-style in perfectly shareable portions.
 Complementing the menu is a bar we take every bit as seriously as our kitchen: wines thoughtfully chosen from small producers, local and global brews that work well with our food, and craft cocktails to suit the seasons.
-Our concept and our dining room are rustic and casual – come as you are – but with an ever-present eye for quality, creativity, and fun, an approach that saw us named restaurant of the year in 2015 by the Detroit Free Press and in 2016 by Hour Detroit.
+Our concept and our dining room are rustic and casual – come as you are – but with an ever-present eye for quality, creativity, and fun.
+It's an approach that saw us named an Outstanding Restaurant semi-finalist in 2024 by the James Beard Foundation, restaurant of the year in 2015 by the Detroit Free Press, and in 2016 by Hour Detroit magazine.
 If that sounds like your idea of a good time, we’ll look forward to seeing you here soon.
 Come find us at the corner of 2nd Avenue and Selden, just south of Wayne State’s campus and only two blocks west of the Fisher Music Center.

-A three-time James Beard semi-finalist, Andy began his career 20 years ago cooking at a small family restaurant in his hometown of Toledo.
+A 2023 James Beard "Best Chef: Great Lakes" nominee and five time semi-finalist, Andy began his career 25 years ago cooking at a small family restaurant in his hometown of Toledo.
 Previously, he served as Executive Chef of Michael Symon’s Roast where he was named best chef, 2012, in Hour Detroit.
 He has also cooked at L’Essentiel (Chambery, France), Tribute (Farmington), and Oliveto (Oakland, CA), among others.
 He is a 2003 graduate of the Culinary Institute of America in Hyde Park, New York.
 Andy spends his free time in his garden, at the Detroit Film Theater, or at Comerica Park – and remains, despite his better judgment, a die-hard Lions fan.

 Homebrewing, Japanese cuisine, and craft beer grabbed Evan’s attention while he was working in marketing at the University of Michigan.
 But it was a glass of 2002 Schäfer-Fröhlich Riesling that slowly steered his life toward food and drink.
 He loves entertaining guests and re-watching episodes of Deadwood with an immodest glass of bourbon (from Kentucky).